 What you don’t get with this camera is a front-facing screen or 4K video (it’s restricted to full HD), but this reflects the marketplace when this camera was launched.
 For stills photographers, though, it’s got pretty much everything you might need, even now.
 Its 11fps continuous shooting speed is especially impressive.

-We compared the Sony A6000's lab test results with three key rivals in today's market.
+We compared the Sony A6000's lab test results with three key rivals that are also a couple of years old, but have aged similarly well.
 We chose the Canon EOS M50, which also has a 24-megapixel APS-C sensor and a viewfinder, as does the under-rated Fujifilm X-T100.
-We also chose the Olympus OM-D E-M10 Mark II (not the later Mark III).
+We also chose the Olympus OM-D E-M10 Mark II.
 It might only have a 16MP Micro Four Thirds sensor, but it holds up well against the A6000 for both image quality and features.

 Despite its age, the A6000 still delivers the best resolution (just) of all its closest rivals.
 For the record, it matches the best resolution we achieved from the 32.5MP Canon EOS 90D.
 The Olympus OM-D E-M10 Mark II also does well up to ISO 800, but then its resolution starts to fall away (due to its smaller sensor).

 As we mention in the review, high ISO image noise is not the Sony A6000's strong point.
 Noise is not really a problem at lower ISOs, even though it scores below the others in our lab tests, but at higher ISO settings you'll need to work harder with your software's noise reduction options.
 The other three cameras – including the Olympus – are noticeably better in this respect.